emissary-ingress/emissary/docs/user-guide/getting-started.md

 We'll use the health check as our first simple test to make sure that Ambassador is relaying requests, but of course we want all of the above to work through Ambassador -- and we want everything using the `/quote` endpoint to require authentication.

 At its heart, Ambassador is controlled by a collection of YAML files that tell it which URLs map to which services.
-The most straightforward way is to push these configuration files into a Kubernetes ConfigMap named `ambassador-config`, then use Datawire's published Ambassador image to read the published configuration at boot time.
-When you need to change the configuration, you update the ConfigMap, then use Kubernetes' deployment machinery to trigger a rollout.
+The most straightforward way to run Ambassador is to push these configuration files into a Kubernetes `ConfigMap` named `ambassador-config`, then use Datawire's published Ambassador image to read the published configuration at boot time.
+When you need to change the configuration, you update the `ConfigMap`, then use Kubernetes' deployment machinery to trigger a rollout.

-To set this up, we'll start by creating the ConfigMap from a directory of YAML files.
-In any real scenario, this would a directory under revision control, but for now, we'll just create an empty `config` directory:
+To set this up, we'll start by creating the `ConfigMap` from a directory of YAML files.
+In any real scenario, this would be a directory under revision control, but for now, we'll just create an empty `config` directory:

 ```
 mkdir config